 For a great finish, start with our top tips for choosing a paint primer—and don't miss our roundup of top-favorite picks!

-Whether you’re painting the living room or a patio table, applying a prep coat of primer to the surface will improve adherence, prevent peeling, and reduce the number of coats needed to obtain beautiful results.
-While all primers contain more resins and less pigment than paint, plus solvent and additives, formulas vary from product to product.
-The right primer for your project depends on the environment of the work, the surface itself, and your preferences for the timeframe of the job and the final look.
-Read on to find out what makes a quality paint primer and why we’re calling the following products the best you can get.
+Whether you’re painting the living room or a patio table, applying a prep coat of primer to the surface can improve adherence, prevent peeling, and reduce the number of coats needed to finish the job.
+While all primers contain more resins and less pigment than paint, formulas vary from product to product.
+The right primer for your project depends on the environment you’ll be working in, the surface you’ll be painting, and your preferences for the timeframe of the job and its final look.
+Read on to find out what makes a quality paint primer and why the below options rank as our top favorites among the best paint primer options available.

-- BEST FOR GLOSSY SURFACES: KILZ Adhesion High-Bonding Latex Primer/Sealer
+- BEST FOR GLOSSY SURFACES: KILZ Adhesion High-Bonding Interior Latex Primer/Sealer